AkashaRojee/AkashaRojee.github.io/_posts/2021-09-04-testing-react-components-with-api-calls-and-redux-store.md

 How do we test thunks?
 How do we properly mock asynchronous requests?

+## Test doubles

+First, let's have a brief look at test doubles.
+A test double is a way to mimic a real object for testing purposes.
+Some of the most common ones are:

+- Stubs (you hardcode data and use that in your tests)
+- Fakes (you use a simplified implementation of the object)
+- Mocks (you preprogram an object that can respond dynamically)

+Understanding the differences between them is essential to know when to use each in your tests.

+Stubs and fakes do not allow you to test the real behaviour of your app.
+Stubs are only predefined data that are used as answers to calls during your tests.
+As for fakes, though they are working implementations, they have limited capabilities and are not the same as the actual implementation in your code.

+On the other hand, mocks allow you to verify that the expected actions are performed.
+E.g. API requests/responses being sent/received properly.

 ## Testing thunks?

 Thunks are an implementation detail (something which your users don't use/see/know about).

-In React, testing is meant to test that your components work as they should for your users.
+React recommends testing your components without relying on their implementation details.
+In other words, your test should focus on whether your components work the way they should for your users.

-One of the guiding principles of React Testing Library is actually that tests should be user-centric - tests should use components the way users would use the application.
+One of the guiding principles of RTL is actually that tests should be user-centric - tests should use components the way users would use the app.
 As such, implementation details are not to be tested in isolation.

-This prevents your tests from breaking when you refactor your components (whereby implementation details are changed, but functionality remains the same), and also prevents false positives (whereby your tests pass even though your components are not working as they should).
+This prevents your tests from breaking when you refactor your components (whereby implementation details are changed, but functionality remains the same), and prevents false positives (whereby your tests pass even though your components are not working as they should).

+Because this testing approach makes you look at your app from the user's perspective, it also encourages you to apply accessibility best practices in your components.

-So, if we do not test thunks, how do we test asynchronous logic, such as API requests, located inside of thunks?
+So, if we do not test thunks, how do we test asynchronous logic, such as API requests, which are located inside of thunks?

 ## Testing asynchronous logic

+You could hardcode a resolved promise with sample API data as value, and feed that as input to your test - this is an example of a stub.
+However, this would at most allow you to test that data is being processed properly, and not how your app actually handles asynchronous logic.

-Ideally, we want the test to still follow thunk behaviour, i.e. the asynchronous logic inside the thunk must be able to interact with the Redux store's `dispatch` and `getState` methods.
+Ideally, when testing asynchronous logic located inside of thunks, we want the test to still follow thunk behaviour, i.e. the asynchronous logic inside the thunk must be able to interact with the Redux store's `dispatch` and `getState` methods.
+This allows you to test the real behaviour of your app.

 Here's what Redux recommends: